awesto/django-shop/docs/reference/filters.rst

 REST framework.
 These filter backends can be configured globally through the settings variable ``DEFAULT_FILTER_BACKENDS``.

-Additionally we can override the filter backends for each View class in our ``urls.py``.
+Additionally we can subclass the filter backends for each View class in our ``urls.py``.
 Say, we need a special catalog filter, which groups our products by a certain product attribute.
 Then we can create customized filter backend